KUDA2045/KUDA2045/README.md

 - 👋 Hi, I’m @KUDA2045
 - 👀 I’m interested in ...
-Manchester UNited and Valorant
+Manchester United and Valorant
 - 🌱 I’m currently learning ...
 Electrical ENgineering
 - 💞️ I’m looking to collaborate on ...
 OpenCL
 - 📫 How to reach me ... aldaid889@gmail.com